 Entanglement and entrapment can result in death or injury of marine mammals (Moore et al., 2009; Gall and Thompson, 2015).
 Entangled marine mammals may drown or starve due to being restricted by gear, suffer physical trauma and systemic infections, and/or be hit by vessels due to an inability to avoid them.
 Entanglement can also cause injury that can lead to secondary infection, or cause death (Moore, 2014).
 Entanglement as a stressor is possibly created by seismic survey equipment such as ocean bottom nodes, hydrophones, geophones and other cables; other survey activities including sediment sampling and installation of mooring buoys; and marine debris generated from these activities.
 Moon pools are too small to allow a marine mammal to enter and are therefore unlikely to entrap them.
-The operator will adhere to the 2025 NMFS BiOp In-Line Water Precaution Protocol and the Moon Pool Monitoring Protocol, which appreciably reduces the likelihood of marine mammals being entangled or entrapped in gear from the proposed activity (Beacon, 2024).
-With applicable required mitigation measures per the 2025 NMFS BiOp and other mitigation measures such as the protected species stipulation, marine mammal entanglement in hydrophone cables and streamers, geophones, bottom cables, and other associated gear is unlikely to occur.
-Thus, because the possibility of entanglement and entrapment is low and since the operator will adhere to the In-Water Line Precaution Protocol and Moon Pool Monitoring Protocol, the effects on marine mammals are expected to be negligible.
+The operator will adhere to the NMFS 2025 BiOp "In-Line Water Precaution Protocol" and the "Moon Pool Monitoring Protocol" which appreciably reduce the likelihood of marine mammals being entangled or entrapped in gear from the proposed activity (BP, 2025).
+With applicable required mitigation measures per the NMFS 2025 BiOp and other mitigation measures such as the protected species stipulation, marine mammal entanglement in hydrophone cables and streamers, geophones, bottom cables, and other associated gear is unlikely to occur.
+Thus, because the possibility of entanglement and entrapment is low and since the operator will adhere to the In-Water Line Precaution Protocol, Moon Pool Monitoring Protocol, the effects on marine mammals are expected to be negligible.